mtgolibrary/sprockets/README.md

 # Sprockets: Rack-based asset packaging

+CardTrader currently works only with Sprockets v3.
+This fork of version 3.7.5 (the latest of version 3) removes the dependency constraint of Rack `< 3`, allowing other gems to be updated to versions that require Rack `>= 3`.

+---

 Sprockets is a Ruby library for compiling and serving web assets.
 It features declarative dependency management for JavaScript and CSS assets, as well as a powerful preprocessor pipeline that allows you to